ks3 visual art

 Core procedural knowledge: What should students be able to do?

-• Be able to explain – clearly and precisely – how Harlem Renaissance period was an intellectual and cultural revival of African American music, dance, art, fashion, literature, theater and politics centered in Harlem;
+- Be able to explain – clearly and precisely – how Harlem Renaissance period was an intellectual and cultural revival of African American music, dance, art, fashion, literature, theater and politics centred in Harlem;

 Key Concept